CSaratakij/Osube/README.md

 ./osube.py ABC.osz ExtractDir -k
 ```

-# Linux users
+# For Linux user
-- To better intregate with linux, we will add the custom mimetype for the
+- To better intregate with linux, we will add the custom mimetype for the osu beatmap.
-osu beatmap
+The file manager will recognize the new file type and run osube to extract our beatmap.
+Please do the following
+1. Modify 'osube.desktop' to extract to your osu!
+Song directory.
+2. run 'linux-intregate.sh' script.
+3. Enjoy :D

 # License
 - [MIT](LICENSE)